yhs666/mc-docs.zh-cn/articles/api-management/api-management-howto-cache.md

 [api-management-console]: ./media/api-management-howto-cache/api-management-console.png

+[How to add operations to an API]: mock-api-responses
 [How to add and publish a product]: ./api-management-howto-add-products.md
 [Monitoring and analytics]: ./api-management-monitoring.md
 [Add APIs to a product]: ./api-management-howto-add-products.md#add-apis